Jonathan is the former Chairman and Chief Executive of Bettys & Taylors Group, the Yorkshire tea and teashop business.

-During his 35 year career in his family’s business, which saw its turnover grow from £1m to over £100m, Jonathan learned how to integrate both local and global environmental leadership practices into the very essence of the business’s relationships with its millions of consumers, its 1,000 employees, its local Yorkshire community, and its global tea and coffee supply chains.
+During a 35 year career in his family’s business, Jonathan learned how to integrate both local and global environmental leadership practices into the very essence of the business’s relationships with its millions of consumers, its 1,000 employees, its local Yorkshire community, and its global tea and coffee supply chains.

 And he led his company’s “Trees for Life” campaign, which, over 20 years, funded the planting of millions of trees around the world, principally in the tropics where trees are not just a nice-to-have amenity, but are a matter of life and death.